Last Updated: May 17, 2018

 Popular with the crowd, the hawaiian chicken is not your usual kopitiam western food chicken chop.
 Imagine basic hawaiian style pizza toppings – cheese, pineapples and tomato sauce, slathered on top of a juicy slab of grilled chicken.

-Pretty sure chicken and pineapple combination has been seen and done before but hey, it doesn’t hurt when it tastes good.
-If you’re not in the mood for fried things, this grilled chicken should be good.
-The tomato sauce and pineapples bring the chicken tartness and sweetness, making it much more appetising than food of the fried & battered variety.
+Pretty sure chicken and pineapple combination has been seen and done before but hey, it doesn’t hurt if it tastes good.
+If you’re not in the mood for fried things, this grilled chicken should be just right.
+The tomato sauce and pineapples gives the chicken tartness and sweetness, making it much more appetising than food of the fried & battered variety.

 Was quite a fan of this but Seth wasn’t.
 He went ‘meh’.